 Paris Panthéon, Place du Panthéon, 75005 Paris, France

 The pantheon sits atop a wide boulevard, just as it has done since its construction in the mid 18th Century.
 Construction ended in 1789; at the very beginning of the French revolution.
 Once built to honour the patron Saint of Paris, Saint Genevieve, today it acts as a mausoleum and final resting place for French citizens of note.

 One of the greatest honours a French citizen can be bestowed is to be buried in the Pantheon.
 It is here where you’ll find the resting place of Voltaire and Marie Curie.
 In a somewhat ironic twist of fate, the first person to ever been interred in the Pantheon was removed during the French revolution and his body was never recovered.
 The Pantheon is also home to the infamous Fouquet Pendulum (built to prove that the earth is round- rather than flat as it was believed to be in the middle ages).

-A couple of meters from the Shakespear and Co. bookstore sits what may well be the prettiest square in Paris.
-Square René-Viviani is home to what is purportedly the oldest tree in the city.
+A couple of meters from the Shakespeare and Co. bookstore sits what may well be the most interesting square in Paris.
+Square René-Viviani is also home to what is purportedly the oldest tree in Paris and is situated on a former 6th-Century graveyard.
 Apparently dating back to around 1650, and pretty damaged, you can tell that the tree has lived through a lot in its lifetime!